The Top 21 Kids Charities To Give To In 2021

-Save the children is a kid’s charity that works internationally and in the U.S. to help kids experiencing emotional abuse, physical abuse, deprivation, neglect, and sexual exploitation.
+Save the children is a children’s charity that works internationally and in the U.S. to sponsor children experiencing emotional abuse, physical abuse, deprivation, neglect, and sexual exploitation.
 It is estimated that around 5 million children under the age of 5 die from preventable causes and about 250 million kids cannot read due to these harmful yet preventable situations in their personal lives.
 This non-profit works in over 100 countries every year to help over 100 million children get the proper healthcare, education and protection that they need to thrive.

 In the U.S., 1 in every 7 kids experiences hunger, pregnancy, school dropouts, and even death.
 Save the children works to provide quality education, protective legislation, and hunger relief to the 200 poorest communities of the U.S., helping hundreds of thousands of kids every year.

 Click here to find out more about Save the Children.

 The Children’s Health Fund supports 25 medical programs that bring quality health care and social support to under-resourced communities all over the U.S..
 This charity helps children through education initiatives, health care and health insurance, disaster relief programs, and policy advocacy for millions of kids across the nation.
 The goal is to improve the quality of life for communities that are under-resourced and underserved.